rtrader58/SC-300T00-Microsoft-Identity-and-Access-Administrator/Errata Module 2.md

-# SC-300T00 Microsoft Identity and Access Administrator - Module 2 Errata
+# SC-300T00 Microsoft Identity and Access Administrator - Learning Path 2 Errata

 # NOTE: ENSURE YOU SELECT SAVE WHEN YOU FINISH THE SELECTED LABS 1-9, 12-15, 17-26 and 28

-# Module 2: Implement an identity management solution (~120 Minutes)
+# Learning Path 2: Implement an identity management solution (~120 Minutes)

 # Lab 07 - Cannot be accomplished in the current environment - requires creating a trial subscription
 Important note: Lab requires a time-consuming deployment. <br>